deepset-ai/haystack/proposals/text/3875-table-span.md

 - What's the cost of migrating existing Haystack pipelines (is it a breaking change?)?

 Yes this is a breaking change that would affect end users.
 The way to access the offsets in returned Answers would be different.
+Following the deprecation policy we will support both `Span` and `TableCell` (can be toggled between using a boolean flag) for 2 additional versions of Haystack.

 # Alternatives